MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 ### Step 2: Update current scripts

-After documenting your scripts using the example criteria, follow these steps to upgrade your scripts.
+After documenting your scripts using the example criteria, follow these steps to upgrade them.

 - **Start simple / low score** : If you're using a scoring mechanism, test the upgrade with the least complex, less business-critical scripts.
 - **Map cmdlets**: Using the [Cmdlet map](azuread-msoline-cmdlet-map.md), get the Microsoft Graph PowerShell equivalents for your cmdlets.